bmeurant/technical-docs/software-architecture/system-design-patterns/message-queue.md

 ## Implementations and Characteristics

-Different message brokers offer varying guarantees and are suited for different use cases.
+Different [[broker|message brokers]] offer varying guarantees and are suited for different use cases.

 *   **Redis**: While primarily an in-memory data store, Redis can be used as a simple, lightweight message broker.
 However, because it is not designed for durability, messages can be lost if a server fails.
 It is best suited for transient, low-priority messaging.
 *   **RabbitMQ**: A mature, popular, and feature-rich message broker that implements the AMQP protocol.
 It offers flexible routing, durability, and reliability but requires managing your own nodes and understanding its protocol.